flayzer/TrueNAS-Scale/Installing SABnzbd & VPN.md

 ### Quick-Start Wizard
 1. Locate the SABnzbd instance and wait for it to deploy.
 2. Click on **Open**.
 This will take you to the setup wizard.
-3. Click **next** and enter your usenet provider details.
-I'm using euro.fastusenet.org. (u: frogoful p: [usual pass])
+3. Click **Next** and enter your usenet provider details.
+For example, if using euro.fastusenet.org, use the following:
+   - Usenet server: euro.fastusenet.org
+   - Username: frogoful
+   - Password: *usual password*
-4. click the **Test Server** button and if everything is working conecting fine, click **Next**
+4. Click the **Test Server** button, and if the connection is successful, click **Next**.
-5. Click on **Go to SABnzbd**
+5. Click on **Go to SABnzbd**.

 ### Settings
-1. Settings are located in the top right hand corner, click on the **Settings Cog**.
+1. Click on the **Settings Cog** located in the top right-hand corner.
-2. Change the settings under General at your own preference.
+2. Change the settings under General according to your preference.

 ### Folders
 1. In the **Folders** tab, select **Browse** to select the **Temporary Download Folder**.
 2. Locate the `/mnt/data/downloads/incomplete` folder and click **Accept**.
 3. Select **Browse** to select the **Completed Download Folder**.
-4. Locate the `/mnt/data/downloads/complete` folder and cick **Accept**
+4. Locate the `/mnt/data/downloads/complete` folder and click **Accept**.
 5. Set the **Minimum Free Space for Temporary Download Folder**.
 Downloads will pause when there is less free space than this value.
 6. Enable **Auto Resume**.
 This will resume downloads once the minimum free space is available again.
-7. Set **Permissions for completed downloads** to `777`.
-(Everyone All access.
-You can leave it blank and it will inherit permissions from the dataset.
-You will need to set up permissions so plex, sonarr, and radarr have read/write permissions)
+7. Set **Permissions for completed downloads** to `777` (Everyone All access).
+Alternatively, leave it blank to inherit permissions from the dataset.
+Make sure to set up permissions for Plex, Sonarr, and Radarr to have read/write access.

 ### Servers
 1. Click **Show details** on the fastusenet server we added.
 2. Increase the **Connections** to `25`.

 ### Categories
-These are useful if you have multiple installs of Sonarr or Radarr that are grabbing different qualities.
-(Probably not worth writing down here.
-Create the individual folders in downloads/completed for each Sonarr/Radarr instance and add them as a category)
+You can set up individual folders in `downloads/complete` for each Sonarr or Radarr instance and add them as a category if you have multiple installs grabbing different qualities.
+(Optional)

 ### Switches
-These are switches that I want to turn on.
+Enable the following switches:
-1. Enable **Direct Unpack**.
-This allows unpacking of files whilst downloading the next file, reducing post-processing time.
+1. **Direct Unpack**: This allows unpacking of files while downloading the next file, reducing post-processing time.
-2. Enable **On failure, try alternatice NZB**.
+2. **On failure, try alternative NZB**.
-3. Enable **Ignore Samples**.
+3. **Ignore Samples**.

 That's it!
 You have now installed SABnzbd and set up the necessary VPN configurations.
-You can now proceed to further adjust configuration based on your requirements.
+You can now proceed to further adjust the configuration based on your requirements.

 ## Backups
 1. Go to **Settings** and select the **General** tab.
 2. Scroll to the bottom of the page.
 3. Click **Create backup**.
-This will save a backup in the `downloads/completed` directory.
+This will save a backup in the `downloads/complete` directory.

 ---
 [&larr; Previous: Installing Plex Media Server](2.%20Installing%20Plex%20Media%20Server.md) | [Home](README.md) | [Next: Installing Sonarr &rarr;](4.%20Installing%20Sonarr.md)